cssconf/blog-content/2017/2017-02-28_meet-cssconf-eu-speakers-guil-hernandez-david-khourshid/2017-02-28_meet-cssconf-eu-speakers-guil-hernandez-david-khourshid.md

 ---

 We are very pleased to announce yet another two speakers for CSSconf EU 2017: [David Khourshid](https://twitter.com/DavidKPiano) and [Guil Hernandez](https://twitter.com/guilh?lang=en).
-These two (magical) [Floridians](https://en.wikipedia.org/wiki/Floridian) are bringing with them a couple of really interesting talks: David will tell us about the power of using functional reactive programming with CSS and Guil about how to leverage new CSS features to improve your projects and workflow.
+These two (magical) [Floridians](https://en.wikipedia.org/wiki/Floridian) are bringing with them a couple of really interesting talks: David will tell us about the power of using functional reactive programming with CSS, and Guil about how to leverage new CSS features to improve your projects and workflow.
 We are super excited to hear both of them come early May.

 # David Khourshid
 ## Getting Reactive with CSS